-Homeworking May Be The New Normal, But What Are The Employment Law Challenges?Posted in : Quarterly Reviews on 9 April 2020
+Homeworking May Be The New Normal, But What Are The Employment Law Challenges?Posted in : Immigration and Employment Updates on 9 April 2020

 In the space of weeks, remote working has moved from being a privilege enjoyed by the few to a new way of working for those of us who are lucky enough to be able to work from home (WFH).
 Many of us have now been mandated to work from home for the foreseeable future in an effort to stall the spread of the coronavirus.